texadactyl/threading.go/README.md

   - The parent thread waits to get a reply from each child.

 Getting the O/S thread ID across platforms to work in package helpers was a lot of fun!

+So, as Go low-level documentation states, they use O/S threads although they are shared across the launched Goroutines.